-CONTAINS UNFUNDED MANDATE (§§ [8, 62, 85)] 6.5, 76.5) (NOT REQUESTED BY AFFECTED LOCAL GOVERNMENT)
+[CONTAINS UNFUNDED MANDATE (\$\$ 6.5, 76.5) (Not Requested by Affected Local Government)]

-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [to be omitted.] is material to be omitted.

-AN ACT relating to elections; authorizing, under certain circumstances, a county or city clerk to establish polling places where any registered voter of the county or city, respectively, may vote in person on the day of certain elections, authorizing an elector to register to vote on the day of certain elections at certain polling places; requiring the Secretary of State to create and maintain certain application software for use on mobile devices; [establishing procedures by which a voter registration nev must, under certain circumstances, transmit certain information electronically in order to preregister or register a person to vote or to update information contained in the statewide voter registration list; providing for voter preregistration by certain persons who are at least [16] 17 years of age but less than 18 years of age; frequiring county and city clerks to send sample ballots by electronic means under eertain eireumstances; requiring permanent polling places to remain open for certain hours on Sundays during early voting in certain counties; extending the period during which an elector can register to vote; extending the deadline for a covered voter to use a federal postcard application to register to vote and request a militaryoverseas ballot; authorizing, under certain circumstances, a covered voter to request a local elections official to resend to the covered voter a military-overseas ballot; making various other changes relating to elections; providing penalties; and providing other matters properly relating thereto.
+AN ACT relating to elections; authorizing [, under certain circumstances,] a county or city clerk to establish polling places where any registered voter of the county or city, respectively, may vote in person on the day of certain elections; fautherizing an elector to register to vote on the day of certain elections at certain polling places; requiring the Secretary of State to [create and maintain certain application software for] ensure that a person may use [on] a mobile [devices;] device to access certain information and submit certain information electronically to the Secretary of State; providing for voter preregistration by certain persons who are at least 17 years of age but less than 18 years of age; frequiring permanent polling places to remain open for certain hours on Sundays during early voting in certain counties; extending the period during which an elector can register to vote; extending the deadline for a covered voter to use a federal postcard application to register to vote and request a military-overseas ballot; authorizing, under certain circumstances, a covered voter to request a local elections official to resend to the covered voter a military-overseas ballot; making various other changes relating to elections; [providing penalties; and providing other matters properly relating thereto.